robomq/robomq.io/docs/MQTT.md

 ## Ruby

 ### Prerequisite
-The Ruby gem we use for this example can be found at <https://rubygems.org/gems/mqtt>.
-Its source code is at <https://github.com/njh/ruby-mqtt>
+The Ruby gem we use for this example can be found at <a href="https://rubygems.org/gems/mqtt" target="_blank">https://rubygems.org/gems/mqtt</a>.
+Its source code is at <a href="https://github.com/njh/ruby-mqtt" target="_blank">https://github.com/njh/ruby-mqtt</a>

 You can install it through `gem install mqtt`.